-A chief stage electrician and the 2nd of 6 children of Leonard Spratt (an agricultural labourer) and Rose Dennett, Lewis Spratt, the first cousin once-removed on the father's side of Nigel Horne, was born at Northdown, Margate, Kent, England on 13 Sep 19071,2,3,4 and was married twice, to Violet Tong (c.
+A chief stage electrician and the child of Leonard Spratt (an agricultural labourer) and Rose Dennett, Lewis Spratt, the first cousin once-removed on the father's side of Nigel Horne, was born in Northdown, Margate, Kent, England on 13 Sept 19071,2,3,4,5 was married twice, to Violet Tong (c.
 Nov 1929 in Thanet, Kent, England) and Barbara Parry (c.
-May 1945 in Cardiff, Glamorgan, Wales)5.
+May 1945 in Cardiff, Glamorgan, Wales)6.
 He had 1 child with Violet Tong, Vidal J.

 Listed in the residence for 29 Sep 1939, but spouse Violet Tong is not

 Please send your comments and corrections to Nigel Horne

 This website was generated by ged2site.
 Last updated on 04 Apr 2021